-A Message from the President

-Welcome to Chicago State University
+A Message from the President Welcome to Chicago State University!

-Chicago State University (CSU) is pleased to provide the 2016-2017 Undergraduate Catalog.
-This University catalog is the student's first point of reference to our diverse course offerings and unique programs that are tailored to support your particular interests and career goals.
+Chicago State University (CSU) is pleased to provide the 2017-2018 Undergraduate Catalog.
+This university catalog is the students' first point of reference to our diverse course offerings and unique programs that are tailored to support your particular interests and career goals.
+It also is your guide to university policies and procedures.

-Chicago State University is the oldest independently accredited public university in Illinois and has evolved into a multipurpose university.
-For nearly 150 years, Chicago State University has fulfilled a need to provide a quality higher education on the south side of Chicago.
-From its humble roots as a small teachers college, CSU has evolved into a world class university with nationally recognized academic programs, state of the art facilities, 15 Division I athletic programs, and a vibrant campus life.
+Chicago State University is the oldest independently accredited public university in Chicago and has evolved into a multipurpose university committed to meeting the needs of students from across the country.
+For 150 years, CSU has fulfilled a need to provide a quality higher education on the south side of Chicago.
+From its humble roots as a small teachers college, CSU has evolved into a world class university with nationally recognized academic programs and state of the art facilities.

-As the new President of Chicago State University, my goal is to expand our student recruitment efforts by broadening our horizons and introducing CSU to new communities; to increase the amount of private investments to the university to help grow and build our campus; and to ensure that every CSU student and employee is valued for his/her dedication to our university.
+As the new Interim President of Chicago State University, my goal is to expand our student recruitment efforts by broadening our horizons and introducing CSU to new communities; to increase the amount of private investments to the university to help grown and build our campus; and to ensure that every CSU student and employee is valued for his/her dedication to our university.

 I pledge to work with faculty, staff, administrators, alumni and trustees to continue to enhance the transformational impact on the lives of our students and our surrounding communities.
-We will work each and every day to uphold our core values of academic excellence, integrity, social justice, leadership, service, pride in-self, and lifelong learning.
+We will work each and every day to uphold our core values of academic excellence, integrity, social justice, leadership, service pride in-self, and lifelong learning.

-We welcome you to come and experience the new Chicago State University!
+We welcome you to come and experience the new Chicago State University.

-Sincerely,
+Sincerely yours,